LoStack/LoStack/readme.md

-# LoStack - Easy Docker Service Management
+# LoStack - Easy Docker and Proxy Manager

 A *"One Container to Rule Them All"* approach to create a multi-user Docker ecosystem in minutes.